 If a Defendant (tenant) in fact appears at the hearing and denies the allegations contained in the Complaint, the Judge may set the matter for trial.

-- For example: If the original Complaint was filed for failure to pay rent the tenant may appear and claim that they are actually current on their rent.
-As mentioned above, the Judge does not have time during the block to hear the argument, and he or she will set it for trial.
+- If the original eviction Complaint was filed for failure to pay rent a tenant might appear and too the judge that they are actually current on their rent.
+As mentioned above, the Judge does not have time during this block of time to hear either parties' argument, and he or she will set it for trial.

 - Another example is in the case that the Complaint was filed for breach of the lease agreement.
 For instance, if the signed lease agreement states that only two people may occupy the property.
 If the property owner finds out that there are 22 people living in the house he or she may file for an eviction based on the fact that the Tenants had more than the allowed number of occupants in the home; which is a breach of the original signed agreement.
 However, the Defendant (tenant) may appear and claim that the people in the house are just visiting.
 In this case the matter would be set for trial.